Hidden down a steep and bumpy gravel road in the Scenic Rim lies the lesser known peaks of the Main Range National Park, including Mt Mathieson.

 From Governor’s Chair lookout, head down the 4WD track back to the Pioneer picnic area.
 We did the trail clockwise, which is the recommended route so you return to your car by descending the 4WD track.

-- Wet weather gear (weather changes quickly in this area and I’ve been soaked two out of three visits despite starting out to blue skies)
+- Wet weather gear (weather changes quickly in this area and I’ve been soaked 2 out of 3 visits despite starting out to blue skies)

 How To Get There

 Spicer’s Gap Road can be reached via the Cunningham Highway.
 The road trip from Brisbane takes about 90 minutes.
-The gravel road up is only recommended for 4WD or 4×4 vehicles, it’s steep, slippery and washed out in some places.
+The gravel road up is only recommended for AWD or 4WD vehicles, it’s steep, slippery and washed out in some places.

 Park at either Governor’s Chair Lookout or Pioneer Campground.
 Directly across from the Pioneer picnic area, you’ll see a sign indicating the start of the Mt Mathieson trail.